-The self-study should document how the unit direction and accomplishments align with and map onto the strategic direction of the university (N2025 Strategic Plan) and IANR.
+The self-study should document how the unit's strategic direction, contributions and accomplishments align with the strategic direction of the university and IANR.
 Given the priority at the university and in IANR for creating environments where every person and every interaction matters, the self-study must document unit efforts and accomplishments related to inclusive excellence (I.e., valuing diversity, addressing equity, improving access, and striving for inclusion and belongingness).

-The unit leader, APR coordinator, and/or faculty should generate a list of questions (3-7 works well) that they would like the site visit team to address as a result of their review.
+The unit leader, APR coordinator, and/or faculty should generate a list of questions (5-8 works well) that they would like the site visit team to address as a result of their review.
 These questions should be designed to generate a response that will provide the unit with feedback about how they can take the program to the next level of excellence in strategic areas, and/or how they can address grand challenges.
 This list of questions is part of the self-study document and positioned in a way that orients the team to the issues that will be most helpful for them to address.
 The deans and other members of the IANR senior leadership team may also provide questions or request specific information from the site visit team.
-Given the nature of the disciplines reflected in IANR and the strategic priority on creating environments where every person and every interaction matters, one question should be designed to encourage feedback about the unit's efforts in the area of DEIB.